-The competition will start as a mass start on Saturday, 21st August 2021 at 13:45.
-Runners must register their Emit card details no later than 20 minutes before the start of the race.
-After the Emit card has been read and reset runners proceed to the warm-up area.
+The competition will start as a mass start on Saturday, 17th June 2023 at 14:00.
+Runners must register their Emit card no later than 20 minutes before the start of the race.
+After the Emit card has been read and reset, runners proceed to the warm-up area.
 After this, instructions given in the section “Start” will be followed.

-The courses include approximately 1200 meters of marked route.
+The courses include approximately 500 meters of marked route.
 All legs have forking.
-The finish line for the Venla Relay will be closed at 22:15.
-Note that the sun sets at 21:30 so that in the final stage you may need a lamp in the terrain.
+Competitors born in the years 2007 – 2008 are recommended to run leg 2.
+The finish line for the Venla Relay will be closed at 22:30.

-The competition will start as a mass start on Saturday, 21st August 2021 at 23:00.
-Runners must register their Emit card details no later than 20 minutes before the start of the race.
+The competition will start as a mass start on Saturday, 17th June 2023 at 23:00.
+Runners must register their Emit card no later than 20 minutes before the start of the race.
 After the Emit card has been read and reset runners proceed to the warm-up area.
 After this, instructions given in the section “Start” will be followed.

-The courses include approximately 1200 meters of marked route.
+The courses include approximately 500 meters of marked route.
 All legs have forking.
-The sun sets on Sat 21.8. at 21:30 and rises on Sun 22.8. at 5.13.
-The finish line for the Jukola Relay will be closed at 15:00.
+Competitors born in the years 2007 – 2008 are recommended to run leg 4-6.
+The finish line for the Jukola Relay will be closed on June 18th 2023 at 15:00.

 Competition Rules and Instructions

 The rules of the Finnish Orienteering Federation (FOF) apply together with the instructions given by the organizers.
-The FOF rules for orienteering sports can be found in Finnish at www.suunnistusliitto.fi and on the competition’s information board.
+The FOF rules for orienteering sports can be found in Finnish at www.suunnistusliitto.fi.
+The organizer’s competition instructions are posted on the competition’s information board.

-The structures of the TV production in the terrain are not marked on the maps and the filming control points are not marked in the control descriptions.
-In the terrain, TV photographers may run with the camera.
-In addition, the relay can be filmed with TV production camera drones or from camera car.
+TV production structures in the terrain are not marked on the maps, nor are filming control points marked in the control descriptions.
+TV cameramen may be running in the terrain with cameras.
+In addition, the relay can be filmed with TV production drones or camera cars.

 Competition Map and Control Descriptions

 The competition map is in the scale of 1:10 000, with a contour interval of 5 meters, description ISOM2017.
-Mapped in 2015-2020 by Matti Kivelä.
-The size of the map is A3 in Venla relay.
-The size of the Map in Jukola Relay varies by leg.
+Mapped in 2019-2022 by Jussi Silvennoinen.
+The size of the map is an A3 in the Venla Relay but varies in the Jukola Relay.
 The map is enclosed in a plastic cover.
 The control descriptions are printed on the map.
-The control codes are printed next to the control numbers.
+The control codes are also printed next to the control numbers.

 Out-of-Bounds / forbidden Areas

 Out-of-bounds areas are indicated with purple criss-cross stripes on the competition map.
 A continuous line on the edge of an out-of-bounds area on the map means that there is also a continuous Stop tape in the terrain.
-All private yards, gardens and cultivated land are also forbidden to enter.
-In addition to these forbidden areas mentioned above, there are a number of small out-of-bounds areas in the terrain which are cordoned off with an out of bounds tape.
-These are not indicated on the competition map.
+All private yards are also forbidden to enter.
+There are a number of small out-of-bounds areas like bird nests, dangerous steep cliffs or other nature points in the terrain which are marked with an out of bounds tape.
+Due to their small size, these are not indicated on the competition map.

 Out of bounds / forbidden area tape